adarshraj99/ML-DL.md/processes & keywords.md

 For diffrent values of input x and w ,we get different values of $\hat{y}$ (assuming b=0).
 Calculate j(w) vs w graph.
 Then, find the w to get minimum j(w) possible.
 <img width="602" alt="image" src="https://github.com/user-attachments/assets/fb1ce8c7-c563-4455-bde6-cd0f2695f419" />

-In more practical term we need to find values of w and b to get the min j(w) possible.
+In more practical term we need to find values of w and b(where b!=0) to get the min j(w) possible.